Which are you? “Giver” or “Taker”?

 I ask myself these few questions, “What will I gain from this relationship?
 Will I be happy or drained?
 Can my friendship be beneficial to both of us or just one?
 My actions, will they be reciprocated by this person?
 If the answer is “NO” to any of those questions…I RUN… RUN like the wind.

 I have been there, done that and don’t ever want to do that again.
 It’s not a healthy relationship to be in.

 Be True to Yourself

-A good radar to judge how much of a “taker” someone can or might be.
-I have started to really separate myself from people who talk too much in the “I or ME” realm.
+An excellent radar to judge how much of a “taker” someone can or might be.
+I have started to separate myself from people who talk too much in the “I or ME” realm.

-I am also in introvert, my energy is easily drained when around others, and drained faster by a “taker”.
+I am also an introvert, my energy is quickly drained when around others, and drained faster by a “taker.”